decagondev/tech-writer/README.md

     - Defined a route handler for GET requests to the `/random` endpoint to generate a list of 10 random integers between 1 and 100 as a JSON response.

     - Started the server and listened on port 3000 with detailed information on the server start process.

+- Added a C CGI script that returns a list of 20 random numbers in JSON format.
+  **Changes in random_list.c:**

+  Created a C program `random_list.c` that generates and prints a list of 20 random numbers in JSON format using the standard output.
+The list is generated using the C standard library functions for random number generation and includes proper JSON formatting.

 Feel free to explore the new functionality and continue enhancing your AI agent!